viafanasyev/stack-machine/README.md

-JMPLE LABEL # Pop two values from the stack and jump to the given label if (lhs <= rhs) JMPG LABEL  # Pop two values from the stack and jump to the given label if (lhs >  rhs) JMPGE LABEL # Pop two values from the stack and jump to the given label if (lhs >= rhs) HLT         # Stop the program
+JMPLE LABEL # Pop two values from the stack and jump to the given label if (lhs <= rhs) JMPG LABEL  # Pop two values from the stack and jump to the given label if (lhs >  rhs) JMPGE LABEL # Pop two values from the stack and jump to the given label if (lhs >= rhs) CALL LABEL  # Put return address (PC of the command after this operation) on call stack and jump to the given label RET         # Pop return address from call stack and move PC to that address HLT         # Stop the program

 * rhs - value on top of the stack, lhs - value under rhs